Chroma-2D/Chroma/Chroma/README.nuget.md

 Chroma is a 2D game development framework focused on quick prototyping.

 ### Change log
+#### Changes in release 0.65.2
+- SDL updated to 2.30.10
+- Active development resuming in hopes of moving to SDL3 this year.

 #### Changes in release 0.65.1
 - SDL updated to 2.30.8
 - System.Text.JSON updated to 6.0.10